-Perverting the nation med her off about one of Failure to pay taxes of the lowest off a shift saildon is boothy could Identifying Himself as King of the barded be one of A near tamed Starte Very solution with people with the feast from A It quickly became obvious to Pilate that the charges against Jesus were unfounded, yet he also recognized that Jesus had managed to draw the anger of the Sanhedrin upon Himself.
+THE ACCUSATIONS IN A ROMAN COURT Perverting the nation Failure to pay taxes Identifying Himself as King Stirring up the people

+It quickly became obvious to Pilate that the charges against Jesus were unfounded, yet he also recognized that Jesus had managed to draw the anger of the Sanhedrin upon Himself.
 Quickly Pilate determined to avoid, if at all possible, any involvement in condemning Jesus to death.
 He attempted to return Jesus to be tried by the Sanhedrin.
 They obviously wanted Him killed, but lacked the civil authority to execute criminals (John 18:31).
 Then He announced His initial finding and proclaimed Jesus innocent (John 18:39).
-When that decision was not acceptable to the Jesus over to Herod.
+When that decision was not acceptable to the Jews, Pilate sought to escape responsibility for making a decision and turned Jesus over to Herod.
 Since Jesus was from Galilee, the area ruled by Herod, Jesus was sent to Herod.
 Herod had learned about Jesus some time before and hoped to witness a miracle, but Jesus did not perform any miracles during these mock trials.
 Herod, not wanting to try a prisoner outside his jurisdiction, returned Jesus to Pilate without condemning Him.